cadithealth/pyramid_controllers/README.rst

   for details on what parameters are passed and what is expected to be returned.

+* **@wrap**: a method that will wrap a request handling call.
+A @wrap method is passed both a `request` object and a `handler` callable -- at some point the @wrap method should invoke ``handler(request)`` and return the response.
+Both the request and the response can be modified or replaced inside the @wrap method.
+Cascading @wrap methods will be invoked based on Controller traversal.
+Inherited and multiple @wrap methods per controller are currently not explicitly supported -- their behavior is undefined.

 * **@fiddle**: a method declared as a "fiddler" will be called before any other method in the given controller and is expected to do nothing more than alter the request in some way (such as add